nebari-dev/nebari-docs/docs/docs/community/maintainers/triage-guidelines.md

 If you can reproduce it:

-- Define its impact and area (see our [GitHub conventions section](./github-conventions.md) for more details).
+- Define its impact and area (see our [GitHub conventions section][github-conventions] for more details).
 - Search for duplicates to see if the issue has been reported already.
-If a duplicate is found, let the issue reporter know, reference the original issue, and close the duplicate.
+If a duplicate is found, let the issue reporter know, reference the original issue, add the `type: duplicate 👯‍♀️` label, and close the duplicate.

 If you can't reproduce it: